Exfoliation is one of the basic skincare steps you’ve been doing for yonks. You know it’s important, but are you actually doing it correctly?

 When it comes to exfoliation, all you’re really doing is giving your skin a gentle nudge – your skin will do the rest on its own.

-The exfoliation process that best suits you will depend on your individual skin type – so it’s important to consider any skin concerns you might have when choosing a method.
+In a nutshell, the exfoliation process that best suits you will depend on your individual skin type – so it’s important to consider any skin concerns you might have when choosing a method.

 Both of these products feature salicylic acid in concentrations that won’t irritate or disrupt the skin, providing gentle exfoliation to help keep pores clear and impurities at bay.
+The concentrations in these products are low and designed to be suitable for everyday use to help keep pores clear.

 For normal to dry skin types, we recommend a physical exfoliant such as Skin Virtue’s Pure Exfoliating Mask.
+It is the perfect mask to use before an event, boosting radiance in lacklustre skin and smooths away dead surface skin cells.

 Unlike other abrasive facial scrubs on the market, our Pure Exfoliating Mask is extremely gentle and soothing.
 It features barrier restoring properties that help protect the skin while still removing dead surface cells and boosting circulation.
+This product is recommended to be used one to two times a week as it is a mechanical scrub.

 If you’re looking for other options, Skin Virtue’s Pure Radiance Glow Serum is a glycolic exfoliator that is suitable for all skin types.
+It effectively removes dead surface skin cells while providing hydrating and purifying properties that help to improve the look of the skin providing a radiant glowing complexion.

 This kind of product is recommended for those who need a stronger exfoliator that will remove dead surface skin cells and impurities from the skin, encouraging cell renewal and increasing the skin metabolism.